 Certificate IV in Disability Support

-All three courses take an average of twelve months to complete.
-Personal circumstances could result in earlier completion.
+All three courses take an average of twelve months to complete, although personal circumstances could result in earlier completion.

 The Future of Disability Support

 If you want a job that offers stability, a generous salary and helps others in meaningful ways, now is the perfect time to start.
-With proper training and a caring attitude, you can enter this essential and rewarding field.
+With proper training and a caring attitude, you can enter this essential and rewarding field and reap the many personal benefits it offers.